 In such situations, pick a larger pot and shift your plant into it.
 Keep in mind to fill the new pot with fresh soil.

 Usually, Pothos NJoy is not likely to flower, so the most common and easy method that I find to propagate the plant is through cuttings.

 All you need to do is identify a healthy-looking stem with as much variegation as you want in your new plant.

 I would recommend you pick a vine with a minimum of four leaves and some nodules at its base.
 The roots and leaves grow from the stem’s nodes.

 Hence, ensure to pick the stem having a minimum node at least.

 For better propagation, place the cutting in water that consists of essential nutrients.
-I used nutrient-infused water and observed a profitable growth in my houseplant.
+I used nutrient-infused water and observed lots of growth.

 Also, remove the leaves below the surface.

 After planting your cutting in the water (or soil), you will observe roots coming out in around two weeks or less, depending upon the conditions provided to your plant.